 Without some fun, employees burn out much faster and lose interest in what they are doing before the project is done.

-If you demand excellence and hard work from your employees, you should be prepared to pamper them occasionally and give their mind and body a rest.
+If you demand excellence and hard work from your employees, you should be prepared to pamper them occasionally and give their minds and body a rest.

 Happy employees are more dedicated and more productive and ready to face new challenges.
 They collaborate more often and help colleagues when they face difficult issues.

-Team building is much easier and less stressful when people have fun and not under stress.
+Team building is much easier and less stressful when people have fun and are not under stress.

 2-Nurture leaders, not workers